felixz2535/apcsa-freedom-project/entries/entry05.md

 ### Plans

 So far my knowledge on ML is limited and can be summarized by these links [here](https://www.toptal.com/machine-learning/machine-learning-theory-an-introductory-primer)
 And [here](https://machinelearningmastery.com/introduction-matrices-machine-learning/#:~:text=A%20matrix%20is%20a%20two,(a%20table)%20of%20numbers.&text=It%20is%20more%20common%20to%20see%20matrices%20defined%20using%20a%20horizontal%20notation.&text=Further%2C%20a%20vector%20itself%20may,one%20column%20and%20multiple%20rows.).
-Which both of these links functions as a nice resource in understanding the elementary of ML.
-My plan now is to continue to look through Andrew Ng’s lesson as it does seem to help while I try decipher the codes from the other ML tutorials.
+Which both of these links functions as nice resources in understanding the elementary of ML.
+My plan now is to continue to look through Andrew Ng’s lessons as it does seem to help while I try to decipher the codes from the other ML tutorials.

 Although I have yet to grasp the function of these codes this is a part of the code from a tutorial that I follow.
 It is mostly responsible in training the bot via q-learning.
 ```Python